juliano-quatrin-nunes/bleu-challenge/README.md

 ### Ponder for Indexing Balancer Pools

 A separate Ponder project was set up to handle the indexing of on-chain data, specifically to retrieve all pools registered in the Balancer Pool Metadata contract via the Balancer Vault contract.
 By default, it provides a GraphQL server, which was used in the frontend to fetch pools associated with specific users.
 Ponder was chosen based on the team's suggestion.

+## Assumptions and Simplifications

+It was designed so that metadata names can be user-defined, allowing flexibility in form entries.
+Each metadata entry has two fields: one for the name and one for the value.
+Additionally, users can add or remove fields as needed.

+The value for each metadata is always treated as a string.
+Adding objects or other complex data types as metadata values is not supported, simplifying the form handling process.

+To keep the design lightweight and focused on core functionality, more complex components like spinners for loading states or tooltips on buttons were not implemented.
+The decision was made to keep the design minimal, prioritizing functionality over UI complexity.
+A potential improvement for future iterations would be to include these components to enhance user experience.